PatrikAarnivaara/WeatherApplication/README.md

 ## Setup
 1. To run the application you need to get an API-key from OpenWeather https://openweathermap.org/
+2. Clone repo and open in optional IDE.
+3. cd into root directory.
+4. Run "npm install".
-2. Clone repo and run in optional IDE, first run "npm install" then in the root directory "npm start" to start the expo server which opens the Metro Bundler on localhost:19002 where you can choose to open it an a web browser or simulator.
+5. When dependencies are installed run "npm start" to start the expo server.
+6. Expo opens the Metro Bundler on localhost:19002 where you can choose to open it an a web browser or simulator.

 ## Status
 Project is: _ongoing_